thq919/Noradio/README.md

 3. No ads + no requires to auth (and so on - no possibility for now :)

 Things to do:
-1. Background managament from up notification menu
+1. Background management from up notification menu
 2. Save it to local device to play it later + sorting in playlist
 3. To see full metadata of video on one button + share link to other apps